 Vitamin D plays a key role in over 300 processes in the body, making it no surprise that it has long been considered a super nutrient.
-Often called the sunshine vitamin, there is even more of a reason to shine a light on its immune boosting benefits as we enter the fall season in the U.S.
+Often called the sunshine vitamin, there is even more of a reason to shine a light on its immune-boosting benefits as we enter the fall season in the U.S.

 That's because even though it is important to our health, our body can't make it on its own.
-In fact, most people get their vitamin D through a chemical reaction that takes place in our skin during sun exposure.
+In fact, most people get their vitamin D through a chemical reaction that takes place in the skin during sun exposure.

 As the sun sets on the summer season and people spend more time indoors, now is the perfect opportunity to ensure you are not a part of more than 40% of the US population estimated to be deficient in vitamin D.

 Read on to find out more about this superstar vitamin and how it can power a healthy immune response throughout the year.

 Vitamin D is an essential nutrient that is required for the body to function well.
 Your body can source Vitamin D from food as well as produce it naturally in response to sunlight exposure.
 Unfortunately, many people are deficient and many more are functioning at sub-optimal levels for robust health.